The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 It’s easy to find cheap train tickets from Florence to Salerno, especially if you’re flexible with your travel dates and if you’re able to book your tickets in advance.
 Trenitalia and Italo both offer discounts for passengers over the age of 60 and discounts when you purchase a same-day return ticket.
 Children’s tickets are free when they’re traveling with a paid adult.
 With Trenitalia, you can score two Saturday-travel tickets for the price of one.
 Riding on an InterCity train takes a bit longer to reach your destination, but the trip will save you money; InterCity tickets can be less than half the price of high-speed train tickets.

-Some of the Florence train stations to Salerno you can start your journey from include Firenze Santa Maria Novella, Firenze Rifredi and Firenze Campo di Marte.
-Similarly, some of the arrival train stations in Salerno include Salerno, Salerno Torrione and Salerno Irno.
+When departing from Florence, you have various train station options to start your trip from including Firenze Santa Maria Novella, Firenze Rifredi and Firenze Campo di Marte.
+When arriving in Salerno, you can end your trip in train stations like Salerno, Salerno Torrione and Salerno Irno.

-Passengers board the train most frequently from Firenze Santa Maria Novella, which is located around 1 mile (s) / 1 km away from the city center, and they get off the train at Salerno, located 0 mile (s) / 0 km away from the city center.
+Passengers board the train most frequently from Firenze Santa Maria Novella, which is located around 1.2 miles (2 km) away from the city center, and they get off the train at Salerno, located 0.7 miles (1.1 km) away from the city center.

 Here are some other resources that might have the information you need